yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 ### Install API Gateway 7.7

-1. Select the **Custom** option in the installer and select to install the following components:
+1. Select the **Custom** option in the installer as follows:
-   * Admin Node Manager.
+    * Admin Node Manager - Select this component.
-   * API Gateway Server.
+    * API Gateway Server - Select this component.
     * Policy Studio – Select this only if you want to run Policy Studio on the local machine.
     * API Manager – Select this only if you are upgrading API Manager.

-   Do not select the following components:
-   * QuickStart tutorial - The QuickStart tutorial creates and starts processes in the new installation. `sysupgrade` requires that no processes are running in the new installation.
+    * QuickStart tutorial - Do not select this component.
+The QuickStart tutorial creates and starts processes in the new installation. `sysupgrade` requires that no processes are running in the new installation.
-   * Cassandra - The external Cassandra configuration is retained when upgrading from 7.5.x or 7.6.x.
+    * Cassandra - Do not select this component.
+The external Cassandra configuration is retained when upgrading from 7.5.x or 7.6.x.
 2. When prompted for an installation directory, enter a new directory (for example, `/opt/Axway-7.7`).
 A warning message displays if you try to install 7.7 in the same directory as the old installation.
 3. When prompted to set an administrator user name and password, enter the same Admin Node Manager credentials that you use for the old API Gateway installation.